SamirSengupta/SamirSengupta/README.md

 - **Duration**: August 2023 - Present
 - **Description**: As an Associate Software Developer at SynRadar, I specialize in building secure software solutions.
 My role involves collaborative development, rigorous testing, troubleshooting, and implementing AI/ML techniques for data protection.
 I prioritize continuous learning and clear documentation to ensure the highest quality of software development.

-### AI Developer at Neural Thread
-- **Duration**: August 2021 - August 2022
-- **Description**: As an AI Developer at Neural Thread, I focused on AI models, deep learning, and stable diffusion for neural networks and AI.
-My responsibilities included working on various projects related to analyzing and implementing cutting-edge techniques in artificial intelligence.

-### CEO at Code Academy
-- **Duration**: March 2023 - Present
-- **Description**: At Code Academy, we are passionate about shaping the future of education and empowering aspiring individuals to thrive in the ever-evolving world of technology.
-Our mission is to bridge the gap between classroom learning and real-world industry demands, specifically focusing on the burgeoning fields of Artificial Intelligence (AI), Machine Learning (ML), and Natural Language Processing (NLP).

 ### Data Analyst at Profit Maxima
 - **Duration**: August 2022 - July 2023
 - **Description**: At Profit Maxima, I worked as a Data Analyst, utilizing data to analyze stocks and accurately predict prices for strategic investments.
 I provided investors with insightful consultations, guiding diversified portfolios for optimal profits.
 My data-driven insights contributed to financial success within the organization.

+### AI Developer at Neural Thread
+- **Duration**: August 2021 - August 2022
+- **Description**: As an AI Developer at Neural Thread, I focused on AI models, deep learning, and stable diffusion for neural networks and AI.
+My responsibilities included working on various projects related to analyzing and implementing cutting-edge techniques in artificial intelligence.

 ## Skills